 SIGN UP FOR EXCLUSIVE OFFER EMAILS & NEWS FROM NOBLE CALEDONIA

-Those seeking a more unique slice of Portuguese culture can join in the revelry at a traditional festival; discover the melancholic music of fado (Portugal's answer to the blues), sample the captivating Manueline architecture or go port wine tasting along the Douro.
-Perhaps best of all, visitors can seek out the last remains of Atlantis in the Azores or Berlenga Island, the historical first line of defence from invaders past.
+Those seeking a more unique slice of Portuguese culture can discover the melancholic music of fado (Portugal's answer to the blues), study the captivating detail of Manueline architecture, get involved in a traditional festival or quaff port wine along the meandering Douro river.

 Outside the large urban areas, the countryside is a great deal more rural and sparse than in many other European countries.
 Portugal is crossed by several rivers which have their origin in Spain.
 These flow from east to west out into the Atlantic or north to south, the main rivers being the Minho and Douro in the north, and the Tagus and Guadiana in the south.